WindowsNotifications/alternate-push-channel/README.md

 ## 1. Create a new Windows app

-Create a new UWP app.
+Create a new UWP app, or open an existing one.

 ## 2. Add the library

-Our AlternatePushChannel library helps simplify some of the code around encryption (located in this repository in `src\AlternatePushChannel.Library`).
+Install the NuGet package, [`AlternatePushChannel.Library`](https://www.nuget.org/packages/AlternatePushChannel.Library) (be sure to **include prerelease** as it's currently in alpha).

 ## 3. Create your application server keys